avinash04/spring-petclinic-main/readme.md

    - Create Jenkinsfile and add scripts to run pipeline (we can use pipeline syntax in jenkin for reference)
    - Add maven task packgae which will compile, run tests and generate the jar (Use maven name defined in step 1)
    - Build Docker image
-   - Publish image using docker registry with build number used as tag (sample: $ARTIFACTORY_REGISTRY/spring-petclinic-2.4.6:47)
+   - Publish image using docker registry with build number used as tag (sample tag: $ARTIFACTORY_REGISTRY/spring-petclinic-2.4.6:47)
    - Send Email Notification

 6) Additional Code changes